davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 In the browser:

 - The rendered HTML is immediately visible and the [hydration](https://nuxt.com/docs/4.x/guide/concepts/rendering#universal-rendering) process re-renders the component (as before)
-- The data is immediately available to the component via the globally-embedded payload
+- The data is immediately available to the component from Nuxt's state cache, pre-populated from the payload
 - Nuxt **skips the second fetch** because the data is already there

 On subsequent visits to the page: